35 Years Ago: The Beatles Collect Singles and More on ‘Past Masters’

 The Beatles’ original U.K. output of LPs consisted of 12 albums; in America there are considerably more, since stray singles and EP songs were eventually gathered to make new Beatles records that were unavailable anywhere else.

-So the standardization of the Beatles’ albums (plus Magical Mystery Tour, originally a double-EP in the U.K., but fleshed out with singles to LP length in the U.S.) at the dawn of the CD age was one of the smartest things the music industry had ever done.
+So, the standardization of the Beatles’ albums (plus Magical Mystery Tour, originally a double-EP in the U.K., but fleshed out with singles to LP length in the U.S.) at the dawn of the compact-disc age was one of the smartest things the music industry had ever done.
 But it posed a major problem: What to do with all those leftovers that never found their way on the original albums?

-From the original 1962 single version of "Love Me Do" featuring Ringo Starr on drums (the album version includes a studio drummer subbing for Starr, who plays tambourine) to 1970’s "You Know My Name (Look Up the Number),” “Let It Be”‘s goofy B-side, Past Masters is one of rock’s essential compilations.
+From the original 1962 single version of "Love Me Do" featuring Ringo Starr on drums (the album version includes a studio drummer subbing for Starr, who plays tambourine) to 1970’s "You Know My Name (Look Up the Number)," the goofy "Let It Be" B-side, Past Masters is one of rock’s essential compilations.
 It’s just as historic and important as every other Beatles album.

 Past Masters weren’t a huge hit – Volume One made it to No. 149 on the chart, Volume Two climbed to No. 121.
 But their significance within one of rock’s most treasured catalogs is immeasurable.
 They belong on the shelf next to Revolver and Sgt.
 Pepper’s Lonely Hearts Club Band.

 The Stories Behind Every Beatles LP Cover